Las Vegas restaurants react to extended curfew

-LAS VEGAS, NM (KRQE) — The small city of Las Vegas, NM is extending its overnight curfew through at least April 1st.
-That marks nearly a year of residents not being allowed to be out from 10 p.m. until 5 a.m. as a Covid-safe measure.
+LAS VEGAS, N.M.
+(KRQE) – The small city of Las Vegas, New Mexico is extending its overnight curfew through at least April 1st.
+That marks nearly a year of residents not being allowed to be out from 10 p.m. until 5 a.m. as a COVID-safe measure.

-KRQE spoke with businesses in town that have mixed feelings about the extended curfew.
+KRQE News 13 spoke with businesses in town that have mixed feelings about the extended curfew.
 They said come 10 o’clock at night these past several months, their town is a ghost town.

 The city announced they were extending the overnight stay-at-home order earlier this week.
 It’s an effort to limit the spread of the coronavirus and ensure no large gatherings are happening overnight.
 The city has had the curfew in place since last April.